 25. The Hitchhiker’s Guide to the Galaxy (2005)

-Starting from a movie I am not personally a big fan of, yet, it makes a case for being a space film and involves “interplanetary” travel, well sort of, ‘The Hitchhiker’s Guide to the Galaxy’ is a funny take on the space travel and revolves around Arthur Dent and his misadventures.
+I’m starting with a movie I am not personally a big fan of, yet, it makes a case for being a space film as it involves “interplanetary” travel.
+‘The Hitchhiker’s Guide to the Galaxy’ is a funny take on the space travel and revolves around Arthur Dent and his misadventures.
 Arthur is the last survivor after Earth is demolished by an alien race, who are trying to make a hyperspace bypass.
-Ford Prefect, a humanoid alien writer rescues Arthur by hitchhiking on the alien’s spacecraft.
-Ford Prefect is the writer of ‘The Hitchhiker’s Guide to the Galaxy’, basically a travel guide.
+Ford Prefect, a humanoid alien writer, rescues Arthur by hitchhiking on the alien’s spacecraft.
+Ford Prefect is the writer of ‘The Hitchhiker’s Guide to the Galaxy’ — basically a travel guide.
 Arthur meets other aliens and humans during his interspace travel and is put up against Zaphod, who conspired the Earth’s destruction in the first place.
 Just like ‘Doctor Who’, ‘The Hitchhiker’s Guide to the Galaxy’ has had an immense impact on the British pop culture.